worikgh/qzn3t/jack_rec/README.md

 ## Argumnts

-The one argument is a prefix to use when output files.
-If a prefix is used twice, the second run could easilly overwrite data from the first run.
+The one argument is a prefix to use creating output files.

+Using the same prefix will overwrite data.

 If no argument passed a timestamp (to the second) is used as a prefix

 ## Outputs

 Each channel being monitored is output to a file named with the `prefix` (above) and the name of the port.